-- All children can learn, regardless of their socioeconomic status, race, or gender - Learning begins at birth. - Parents must be included in the education process. - Competent, caring, properly supported teachers are essential to student learning. - The community must be involved in encouraging high achievement for all children. - The St. Louis Public Schools are committed to helping students overcome any obstacles that may hinder their learning by forming partnerships with the entire community.
+- All children can learn, regardless of their socioeconomic status, race, or gender - Learning begins at birth. - Parents must be included in the education process. - Competent, caring, and properly supported teachers are essential to student learning. - The community must be involved in encouraging high achievement for all children. - The St. Louis Public Schools are committed to helping students overcome any obstacles hindering their learning by forming partnerships throughout the school community.